Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Identities stored in Azure Active Directory (Azure AD), third-party cloud services, and on- premises Active Directory can be used to access Azure resources.
+### Identities stored in Azure Active Directory (Azure AD), third-party cloud services, and on-premises Active Directory can be used to access Azure resources.

 - [x] Yes.
 - [ ] No.